/features/integrations/pricing/faq /contact

 one shortcut away

-A menu bar app that tracks every Git repo on your machine.
+A macOS launcher for every Git repo on your machine.
 One keystroke to open any of them in your editor, Git GUI, or terminal.

 Free tier available.
 No account required.